NativeScript/docs-v7/start/ns-setup-installer.md

 ![](../img/start/installer-001.png "Initial screen")

-In case the OS prerequisite is not met a message pops up and the installer is shut down.
+In case the OS prerequisite is not met, a message pops up and the installer is shut down.

 ![](../img/start/installer-002.png "Initial screen")